 These were the earliest models of the spring based exercise apparatuses he would build later, such as the Cadillac and the Universal Reformer.
 Pilates legend has it that during the flu epidemic of 1918, not one of Pilates’s “patients” died.

 “Man should bear in mind and ponder over the Greek admonition:

 Not Too Much, Not Too Little.”

-Pilates returned to Germany after the war, and his achievements with the German soldiers did not go unnoticed.
-In 1926, the German Kaiser invited him to begin training the German secret police.
+After the wned of World War I Pilates returned to Germany and his achievements with the German soldiers did not go unnoticed.
+The German Kaiser invited him in 1926 to help with the training of the German secret police.

-At this point, Pilates decided to immigrate to the United States.
-He met his future wife and dedicated teaching partner, Clara, on the boat to New York City.
-Together they opened the first Body Contrology (Pilates’s name for this form of exercise) Studio on Eighth Avenue in Manhattan.
-The earliest American students of Body Contrology were professional dancers because they repeatedly injured themselves.
+At around tha time Pilates decided to immigrate to the United States.
+On the boat to New York he met his future wife and dedicated teaching partner, Clara.
+When in New York they opened the first Body Contrology Studio on Eighth Avenue in Manhattan.
+Professional dancers were the earliest students of Body Contrology because they repeatedly injured themselves at work.

 Soon the choreographer George Balanchine and other visionaries became believers in Pilaes’ body Contrology.
 From there the exercise caught on, but nobody liked to use the name “Contrology”, they instead prefered to just call the excercises “Pilates”, a name which is still used to this day.